 7. Hive

 Hive is an addictive, award-winning board game that can keep anyone busy and focused.
-Although it may seem difficult to handle, it is actually recommended for players of all ages, even the elderly.
+Although it may seem difficult to handle, it is recommended for players of all ages, even the elderly.
 The goal is to keep an eye on your hive and try to defeat the opponent’s queen bee.

 Pros